decision-crafters/BentoXGBoost/README.md

 Once the application is up and running, you can access it via the exposed URL.

 **Note**: For custom deployment in your own infrastructure, use [BentoML to generate an OCI-compliant image](https://docs.bentoml.com/en/latest/get-started/packaging-for-deployment.html).

+## Contributing

+Contributions to this enhanced BentoXGBoost project are welcome!
+This project is maintained by [decision-crafters](https://github.com/decision-crafters) and is a fork of the original [BentoML XGBoost example](https://github.com/bentoml/BentoXGBoost).

+To contribute:

+1. Fork the repository at https://github.com/decision-crafters/BentoXGBoost
+2. Create a new branch for your feature or bugfix
+3. Make your changes
+4. Submit a pull request

+You can also use the `prompts/contributing.md` file as a template when working with AI coding assistants to help with your contribution.